nephre/skypebot/README.md

-skypebot
+SkypeBot
 ========

-Skype bot, using PHP-DBUS bindings
+Some day I'll create something useful, using PHP-DBUS bindings.
+This one is only proof-of-concept code, and it works.